Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 **Test description**

-This test verifies that Secure Boot can be enabled from boot menu and, after the DUT reset, it is seen from the OS.
+This test verifies that Secure Boot can be enabled from the boot menu and, after the DUT reset, it is seen from the OS.

 **Test configuration data**